PelionIoT/simple-mbed-cloud-client/README.md

 (previously called Simple Mbed Cloud Client)

-A simple way of connecting Mbed OS devices to Arm Pelion Device Management IoT platform.
+A simple and quick way of adding device management capabilities for Mbed OS devices using the Arm Pelion Device Management IoT platform.

 It's designed to:
 * Enable applications to connect and perform firmware updates in few lines of code.